Dirichlet Process Parsimonious Mixtures for clustering: Experiments

-The first data set is Iris, well-known and was studied by Fisher \cite{fisher36}.
-It contains measurements for $n=150$ samples of Iris flowers covering three Iris species (setosa, virginica and versicolor) ($K=3$) with $50$ samples for each specie.
+The well-known Iris data set of \cite{fisher36} contains measurements for $n=150$ samples of Iris flowers covering three Iris species (setosa, virginica and versicolor) ($K=3$) with $50$ samples for each specie.
 Four features were measured for each sample ($d=4$): the length and the width of the sepals and petals, in centimetres.
 We applied PGMM models and the proposed DPPM models on this data set.
 For the PGMM models, the number of clusters $K$ was tested in the range $[1; 8]$.

 Table \ref{table:marginal likelihood iris data} reports the obtained log marginal likelihood values.
 We can see that the best solution is the one of the proposed DPPM and corresponds to the model $\lambda_k \bD_k \bA \bD_k^T$, which has the highest log marginal likelihood value.
 One can also see that the other models provide partitions with two, three or four clusters and thus do not overestimate the number of clusters.
 However, the solution selected by the PGMM approach corresponds to a partition with four clusters, and some of the PGMM models overestimate the number of clusters.